TULiberalArts/Philosophy/pages/next-stops.md

 Our students have the flexibility to explore all of their interests – from the hu- manities and social sciences to business and the media arts.

-For a complete list of our academic offerings visit [liberalarts.temple.edu](liberalarts.temple.edu).,
+For a complete list of our academic offerings visit [liberalarts.temple.edu](liberalarts.temple.edu).

 ## Visit Us!